LordRahl90/quote-server/README.md

 # GRPC Quote Server

-A gRPC Quote server as reverse proxy for (Quote Server)[https://stoicquotesapi.com/].
+A gRPC Quote server as reverse proxy for [Quote Server](https://stoicquotesapi.com/).

 ** Deploy
 * Clone the repository